-DEPARTMENT OF MEDICAL HUMANITIES C. Raymond Olson, D.O., acting chairman The Department of Medical Humanities emphasizes the disciplines of philosophy, ethics, history, social and cultural anthropology, sociology, law, religion and literature as they relate to the healing arts and to the societal and cultural factors in health and disease.
+Departmental Research Highlights Research in the Department of Medical Education focuses on medical decision-making.
+The faculty of the department have developed analytical tools that assess the clinical competence of physicians.
+Their research into the reasoning of novice and expert clinicians has received wide acceptance.
+In keeping with the mission of the department, faculty conduct research with basic and clinical science faculty in a variety of fields.
+The department also maintains a current evaluation database on the courses, faculty, preceptors and teaching sites used by the health science center.
+In addition to conducting program evaluations and peer evaluations of health science center faculty, the department produces routine reports to monitor the operation of the overall academic program.
+DEPARTMENT OF MEDICAL HUMANITIES C. Raymond Olson, D.O., acting chairman • The Department of Medical Humanities embraces the disciplines of philosophy, ethics, history, social and cultural anthropology, sociology, law, religion and literature as they relate to the healing arts and to the societal and cultural factors in health and disease.
 The department's aim is to incorporate issues on human values into the overall curriculum.
 Different viewpoints on medical culture, human values and their interrelationships are introduced to students through courses taught by medical humanities and other departments.
 Students have the opportunity to do self-instructed and selective humanities-related study projects with approval through special consultations with the chairman.
 6402.
 Medical Jurisprudence I Legal aspects of medical practices, including legal principles, classification of legal theories, medical-legal reports, requirements for court testimony, negligence, medical malpractice and organization of medical practice.
 1 semester hour, second year, semester 4.

 6403.
 Medical Ethics

-An introduction to biomedical ethics.
-Through lectures, class discussions and case studies, current major medical ethical issues in health care are discussed.
-Students learn the skills of ethical analysis essential to making medical moral choices and have the opportunity for critical reflection on one's personal values and obligations as a physician.
+This course offers an introduction to biomedical ethics.
+Through case-based laboratory workshops, students wrestle with major ethical issues in current health care.
+Students learn the skills of ethical analysis essential to making medical moral choices and have the opportunity for critical reflection on their personal values, as well as their obligations as physicians.

 1 semester hour, second year, semester 4.